-Geranium Essential oil (balancing and reduces excess oil), Rosehip Oil, Grapeseed Oil, Jojoba Oil, Evening Primrose Oil.
+Geranium Essential oil (balancing and reducing excess oil), Rosehip Oil, Grapeseed Oil, Jojoba Oil, and Evening Primrose Oil.

-For acne prone skin, breakouts happen due to overactive oil glands, so the adding healthy oils like squalane to your regimes helps reduce and control your skins oil production.
+For acne-prone skin, breakouts happen due to overactive oil glands, so adding healthy oils like squalane to your regimes helps reduce and control your skin’s oil production.
 Acne is a reflection of an imbalance of your skin’s oil to water ratio, this is then compounded by the use of acne treatments which dry out your skin even more.
 Consistent use of facial oils helps regulate this imbalance as well as regulate sebum production by targeting acne at its root.